jrruethe/jrruethe.github.io/source/_posts/2014-10-25-cryptography-primer.markdown

 Alice will generate a key-pair and keep the private key to herself, while sending her public key to Bob.
 Likewise, Bob will generate his key-pair and send his public key to Alice while keeping his private key to himself.
 When Alice wants to talk to Bob, she can use Bob's public key to perform the encryption.
 Only Bob will be able to decrypt the message, since he is the only one who has the private key.
 Bob can then respond to Alice by using her public key to encrypt his response.

+{% img center ./03.png %}

 Asymmetric encryption algorithms, such as RSA, are slow and require much larger keys to achieve the same security that AES provides (2048 - 4096 bits).
 This means that using asymmetric encryption for an entire conversation is inefficient.
 For this reason, a hybrid approach is used.
-A user will generate a random symmetirc key intended for one time use, called a session key, and encrypt it using the public asymmetric key of the recipient.
+A user will generate a random symmetric key intended for one time use, called a session key, and encrypt it using the public asymmetric key of the recipient.
 The receiver will use their private asymmetric key to obtain the symmetric session key.
 Now that both users have the same symmetric key, they can use symmetric encryption to communicate.

 But how does Bob know that the key actually came from Alice?
 What if Eve was the one who actually sent him the session key?
-Afterall, Bob's public key is public; anyone can use it.
+After all, Bob's public key is public; anyone can use it.
 We need to introduce the 3rd fundamental technology first.

 ## Hashes

 Unlike the other two, a hash is not an encryption method.
 Hashes are also known as message digests or fingerprints.
 They are one-way functions, meaning that they cannot be reversed or undone; given the output, it is impossible to derive the input.

 Any two messages that contain the exact same data will produce the exact same hash, or fingerprint.
 Similarly, if even a single bit is different, the hash will be completely different.
 Hash algorithms employ an avalanche technique such that a small change to the input produces a large change in the output.
 Finally, hash algorithms always produce the same size output regardless of the size of the input.

+{% img center ./04.png %}

 Here are some examples, using the SHA-256 algorithm (Secure Hash Algorithm):